-In assessing whether the credit risk on a financial instrument has increased significantly since initial recognition, the Group compares the risk of a default occurring on the financial instrument at the reporting date with the risk of a default occurring on the financial instrument at the date of initial recognition.
+In assessing whether the credit risk on a financial asset and a lease receivable have increased significantly since initial recognition, the Group compares the risk of a default occurring on the financial asset and the lease receivable at the reporting date with the risk of a default occurring on the financial asset and the lease receivable at the date of initial recognition.
 In making this assessment, the Group considers both quantitative and qualitative information that is reasonable and supportable, including historical experience and forward-looking information that is available without undue cost or effort.